 Marc B. Hahn, DO, FAOCA, President and CEO

-Throughout the years, Dr. Hahn has served on numerous committees for various commissions, agencies and organizations.
-This includes serving as the president of the American Academy of Pain Medicine, for which he was the first osteopathic physician to be elected to that position.
-He served as the chair of the Board of Deans for the American Association of Colleges of Osteopathic Medicine and was co-chair for the notable Blue Ribbon Commission for the Advancement of Osteopathic Medical Education.
-Special appointments include: site inspector for medical school accreditation for the Commission on Osteopathic College Accreditation; appointment to a key Medicaid Advisory Panel by the Governor of Texas, and member of the Institute of Medicine’s Planning Committee for Graduate Medical Education.
-Dr. Hahn is currently a member of the Civic Council of Greater Kansas City, serves on the board of directors for the Kansas City Area Development Council and is a Trustee of Rockhurst University.
+Throughout the years, Dr. Hahn has held leadership positions on numerous committees for various commissions, agencies and organizations, including president of the American Academy of Pain Medicine, chair of the Board of Deans for the American Association of Colleges of Osteopathic Medicine and co-chair for the Blue-Ribbon Commission for the Advancement of Osteopathic Medical Education.
+Special appointments include: site inspector for medical school accreditation; appointment to a key Medicaid Advisory Panel by the Governor of Texas, and member of the National Academy of Medicine’s Planning Committee for Graduate Medical Education.
+Dr. Hahn has recently served as a member or board director for the Civic Council of Greater Kansas City, the Kansas City Area Development Council, Greater Kansas City Chamber of Commerce and MRI Global.

 Recent Blog Posts By Marc B. Hahn, DO, FAOCA, President and CEO